Ritten11/LAMAS2021/index.md

 This effect does seem to be stronger for spies.
 There is a clear difference in how often spies are found out when they do or do not use higher-order knowledge.
 The difference in when the Resistance members use higher-order knowledge or not seems to be much smaller.

 We can also draw conclusions from the other parameters.
-We see that party size has a substantial effect on whether the spies are found out or not when the spies do not use higher-order knowledge, where the spies are found out more often in smaller party sizes.
-It is important to keep in mind that when spies do not use higher-order knowledge, they always play a fail-card.
-When the party size is larger and a fail-card is played, the Resistance has less information to work with, as one out of three (instead of, for example, one out of two) of the members on the mission is a spy.
+Looking at the party sizes, we can see that with smaller party sizes the spies are more easily identified if they are not using higher order knowledge.
+In this case, the spies always play a fail-card, which would immediately reveal their identity to the resistance agent on the mission with them.
+When the party size is larger and a fail-card is played, the Resistance has less information to work with, as one out of three (instead of one out of two) of the members on the mission is a spy.
 We also see that, in general, a smaller party size translates to the spies winning fewer missions, and therefore fewer games.

 Lastly, we find that the use of higher-order knowledge for Resistance members has much more effect in a 5-agent game than in a 6-agent game.
 In a 5-agent game, there are 2 spies and 3 Resistance members; in a 6-agent game, the added agent is a Resistance member.
 The Resistance members therefore have a larger chance of winning in a 6-agent game than in a 5-agent game.
-Using higher-order knowledge in a 5-agent game therefore has a larger effect than in a 6-agent game.
+Therefore, using higher-order knowledge in a 5-agent game has a larger effect than in a 6-agent game.

 <!--- Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for